-We may encounter difficulties managing our growth, which could adversely affect our results of operations.
+We may encounter difficulties managing our growth and costs, which could adversely affect our results of operations.

 We have experienced significant growth in recent periods.
 We have substantially expanded our overall business, customer base, headcount, data collection and processing infrastructure and operating procedures as our business has grown.
-We increased our total number of full time employees to 581 employees as of December 31, 2008 from 176 employees as of December 31, 2003, and we expect that we may need to turnover or reduce certain portions of our workforce, and manage or adjust the compensation levels of our workforce to meet our strategic objectives.
-Such actions may expose us to disruption by dissatisfied employees or employee-related claims.
+We increased our total number of full time employees to 581 employees as of December 31, 2008 from 176 employees as of December 31, 2003.
+Given our slower growth under the current economic environment, we expect that we may need to turnover or reduce certain portions of our workforce, and manage or adjust the compensation levels of our workforce to meet our strategic objectives.
+Such actions may expose us to disruption by dissatisfied employees or employee-related claims, including without limitation, claims by terminated employees that believe they are owed more compensation than we believe these employees are due under our compensation and benefit plans.
 In addition, during this same period, we made substantial investments in our network infrastructure operations as a result of our growth and the growth of our panel, and we have also undertaken certain strategic acquisitions.
 We believe that we will need to continue to effectively manage and expand our organization, operations and facilities in order to accommodate potential future growth or acquisitions.
 If we continue to grow, our current systems and facilities may not be adequate.
-Our need to effectively manage our operations and growth requires that we continue to assess and improve our operational, financial and management controls, reporting systems and procedures.
-If we are not able to efficiently and effectively manage our growth, our business may be impaired.
+Our need to effectively manage our operations and cost structure requires that we continue to assess and improve our operational, financial and management controls, reporting systems and procedures.
+If we are not able to efficiently and effectively manage our cost structure, our business may be impaired.